Shihab al-Din al-Qarafi: Positions

+Death

+On Sunday, 30 Jumada 11 684/ 2 September 1285, al-Qarafi died at Dayr al-Tin, a village on the Nile bank in the Birkat al-Habash region, just south of Cairo.
+The following day, he was buried in the Qarafa cemetery.

+Legacy

 He is considered by many to be the greatest Maliki legal theoretician of the 13th century; his writings and influence on Islamic legal theory (uṣūl al-fiqh) spread throughout the Muslim world.
 His insistence on the limits of law underscores the importance of non-legal (not to be confused with illegal) considerations in determining the proper course of action, with significant implications for legal reform in the modern Islamic world.
 His views on the common good (maslahah) and custom provide means to accommodate the space-time differential between modern and premodern realities.

+He is also regarded as one of the most outstanding jurists in the Maliki school whose writings serve as one of bases of the Maliki jurisprudence.
+Al-Qarafi was considered highly influential legal scholar and pioneer who developed on Maqasid theory in his writings.
+He was the first to add the maqsad of 'ird/honour to the already recognized five Maqasid of Islamic Law.

 Works

-The most important of his many works are Al-dhakhirah (The Stored Treasure), Al-furuq (Differences), Nafais al usul (Gems of Legal Theory), and Kitab al-ihkam fi tamyiz al-fatawa an al-ahkam wa tasarrufat al-qadi wal-imam (The Book of Perfecting the Distinction Between Legal Opinions, Judicial Decisions, and the Discretionary Actions of the Judge and the Caliph).
+Al-Qarafi was an energic and prolific writer who wrote on a wide range of topics, including theology, jurisprudence, legal theory, anti-Christian polemics, Arabic language sciences, Qur'anic interpretations, etc. Many of his works became highly revered and are considered major references till this day.
+His most famous books include: